d20Tek/Spectre.Console.Extensions/README.md

 The current releases contain implementations of ITypeRegistrar and ITypeResolver to integrate the Microsoft.Extensions.DependencyInjection, Ninject, and SimpleInjector frameworks with Spectre.Console.

-We also support the CommandAppBuilder for easily creating and running your instance of Spectre.Console.CommandApp.
+We also support the CommandAppBuilder to easily create, configure, and run your instance of Spectre.Console.CommandApp.

 For future releases, I will continue to investigate integration with other DI frameworks.

 ## Installation
-This library is in NuGet package so it is easy to add to your project.
+This library is a NuGet package so it is easy to add to your project.
 To install this package into your solution, you can use the NuGet Package Manager.
 In PM, please use the following command:
 ```
 PM > Install-Package D20Tek.Spectre.Console.Extensions -Version 1.0.3
 ```